llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 Most eat fruits and vegetables every day.
 That's great news!

-So, like, what's the deal with this food desert thing anyway?
+Okay, so what's the deal with this food desert thing anyway?
-I wouldn't necessarily think that over 80% of people in food deserts would eat fruits and vegetables every day.
-It doesn't seem to make much of a difference.
-Is this food desert thing even a thing?
+I wouldn't necessarily think that over 80% of people in food deserts eat fruits and vegetables every day.
+Being in a food desert doesn't seem to make much of a difference.
+Is this even a thing?
 In short, yes.
-If you need further convincing please check out he links below.
+If you need further convincing please check out the links below.

-King County isn't typical in many ways.
+King County is atypical in many ways.
 Two obvious differences are the median income and cost of living.
-Another factor that is not in our data is that public transportation is extensive throughout the area, and available door to door for many vulnerable populations.
-Online ordering, door to door delivery services and farmer's markets are also abundant.
+Another factor not represented in our data[^2]; public transportation is extensive throughout the area and is available on-demand and door-to-door for many vulnerable populations.
+Online ordering, door-to-door delivery services and neighborhood farmer's markets are also abundant.
 Also, biking and walking are encouraged with infrastructure improvements and public outreach.

 Access to affordable, healthy food options remains a challenge in many communities.
 Thankfully, getting fruits and vegetables in